-Enzyme Immunoassay for the quantitative determination of free metanephrine in plasma.
-The determination of metanephrine helps in the detection of paragangliomas and pheochromocytomas.
+Enzyme Immunoassay for the quantitative determination of free metanephrine and free normetanephrine in plasma.
+The determination of metanephrine and normetanephrine helps in the detection of paragangliomas and pheochromocytomas.

-Metanephrine (metadrenaline) is first extracted using an ion exchange matrix followed by an acylation process.
+Metanephrine (metadrenaline) and normetanephrine (normetadrenaline) are first extracted using an ion exchange matrix followed by an acylation process.